Nether Mill: Historical timeline

 17th century - the Nethermiln of Kilbirnie was the barony mill for the Barony of Kilbirnie.

 1750s - Neth Mill is recorded on William Roy's military map.

 1779 - Thirlage law repealed.
 Farmers were free to use the mill of their choice.
 Nether Mill was however the only corn mill in the parish.

 1792 - the miller, probably Alastair Dickie, was building the road near the mill pond when he uncovered an empty ancient stone coffin or kist.
 Alastair's wife was Margaret Craufurd.

-1827 - Robert Aitken's survey records Nethermill and that only one corn mill an done lint or flax mill existed in the parish.
+1827 - Robert Aitken's survey records Nethermill and that only one corn mill and one lint or flax mill existed in the parish.

 1832 - the mill is recorded on John Thomson's map of Kilbirnie.

-1845 - the New Stastical Account of 1845 records that the corn mill was the only one in the parish.
+1845 - the New Statistical Account of 1845 records that the corn mill was the only one in the parish.

 1845 - the earth mound known as the 'Miller's Knowe' was identified as an 'ancient sepulchral tumuli', a burial mound, in the 1845 New Statistical Account of Ayrshire.

 1850s - Nether Mill was the property of the Earl of Glasgow and the miller was George Dickie.

 1859 - George Dickie, the corn miller, died and was buried at Kilbirnie Kirk.

 1909 - the mill had been extended, the mill race was larger and a building, possibly a cottage or grain kiln built.

 1938 - the OS map shows the mill pond drained and the mill disused.

 2007 - the site was recorded as being of local importance.